I-Am-Jakoby/hak5-submissions/OMG/Payloads/OMG-Subscribe/README.md

 * DropBox or other file hosting service - Your Shared link for the intended file
 * Windows 10,11
+* Your target will have to be signed into their youtube account

 <p align="right">(<a href="#top">back to top</a>)</p>